Software Engineering: A Modern Approach

 In the third layer, from inside to outside, we have classes and interfaces called Adapters.
 They mediate the interaction between the external layer of the architecture (External Frameworks) and the central layers (Use Cases and Entities).

-Assume, for example, a system that uses a REST API for communication with the frontend components.
-In this system, the adapters should implement the API’s endpoints.
-That is, they must receive the requests and forward them to the corresponding use cases.
-Additionally, they are responsible for the reverse path: they receive the results returned by the use cases and convert them into JSON documents to be sent to the frontend.
+Consider, for example, a system that uses a REST API for communication with the frontend components.
+In this system, the adapters implement the API’s endpoints.
+Specifically, they receive the requests and forward them to the corresponding use cases.
+Additionally, they are responsible for the reverse path: they receive the results returned by the use cases and convert them into JSON documents for transmission to the frontend.

 1.4 External Frameworks

-In the most external layer, we have classes from libraries, frameworks, and external systems.
-For example, the databases are located in this layer as well as libraries for sending emails, accessing payment providers, communicating with particular hardware, etc.
+In the outermost layer, we have classes from libraries, frameworks, and external systems.
+For example, this layer includes databases, as well as libraries for sending emails, accessing payment providers, communicating with particular hardware, and other external services.

-In our example, the university may have a system for managing extension courses, which accepts payment via credit cards.
-For this, the system uses a third-party provider, which offers classes for payment processing.
-Therefore, such classes are located in the outermost layer of a Clean Architecture.
+To illustrate, a university may have a system for managing extension courses that accepts payment via credit cards.
+This system uses a third-party provider, which offers classes for payment processing.
+These classes are therefore located in the outermost layer of a Clean Architecture.

 In the Clean Architecture book (Chapter 22), this layer is described as follows: